Motivic cohomology of equicharacteristic schemes: Definition of

-\begin{remark}[(\ref{eqn_cla_to_mot}) is split] While the various comparison maps are displayed, we point out the following: for any smooth $\bb F$-scheme $X$ and $j\ge0$, our joint work with Bachmann proves that the composition is an equivalence.
-(We will see in Corollary \ref{corol_smooth_comparison} that in fact each map is an equivalence, but the result about the composition will be used in the proof.)
-Indeed, this is the canonical map obtained by left Kan extending $\bb Z(j)^\sub{cla}$ to all qcqs schemes, then cdh sheafifying, then restricting back to smooth $\bb F$-schemes (see (\ref{eqn:Z(j)cdh})); it is an equivalence by the special case $k=\bb F$ of Theorem \ref{thm:cdh}(8). \end{remark}
+\begin{remark}[(\ref{eqn_cla_to_mot}) is split] While the various comparison maps are displayed, we point out the following: for any smooth $\bb F$-scheme $X$ and $j\ge0$, the composition (in other words, the the left vertical arrow in the commutative squares of Construction \ref{cons:cla-vs-new}) is an equivalence.
+This is the content of Theorem \ref{thm:cdh}(9), namely that $\bb A^1$-motivic cohomology of smooth $\bb F$-schemes is classical motivic cohomology.
+We will see in Corollary \ref{corol_smooth_comparison} that, not only is the composition an equivalence, but in fact each map is an equivalence. \end{remark}